CPerry90/CS50W/README.md

 As an operator, opening a new request automatically marks it as `processing`.

 Registering through the site will create a user as `client`.
 To create a `handler` or `operator` user, the Super User would need to add the user through the admin area, or change their status if they have an account.

+Orders can only be edited if they have not been accepted of completed.